HVAC Trade School Guide 2026: Programs, Costs & Careers

 Choosing Your Program: Associate Degree vs. Certificate

 Most HVAC trade school programs offer two main pathways: a certificate or an associate degree.
 Understanding the difference is key to picking the right fit for your goals.
+These entry level programs, often called HVAC Level 1, are designed to give you the foundational skills needed for your first job.

 Certificate Option